MicrosoftDocs/visualstudio-docs/docs/rtvs/setting-up-remote-r-workspaces.md

 ---
-title: "Remote workspaces with R Tools for Visual Studio | Microsoft Docs" ms.custom: "" ms.date: 12/04/2017
+title: Remote workspaces with R Tools for Visual Studio | Microsoft Docs
-ms.reviewer: ""
+description: How to set up remote R workspaces and connect to it from Visual Studio. ms.custom: "" ms.date: 12/04/2017 ms.reviewer: ""